 |second affirmative rebuttal||4 mins.|

 The affirmative side has an obligation to define the terms at the start of the debate, but, of course, in a way that allows for good debate to take place.
 Since this is most likely a policy change debate the affirmative case should include a sketch of a plan to implement that change.
-For a more complete discussion of affirmative and negative responsibilities please refer to the judging overview at the end of this document.
+For a more complete discussion of affirmative and negative responsibilities please refer to the judging overview.

 Please note, again, that the tournament is a switch-side tournament, meaning that over the course of the day each 2-person team will debate on both sides of the resolution.
 Each 4-person team will consist of one 2-person team which debates the first round on affirmative and the second on negative, and another 2- person team which debates the first round on negative and the second on affirmative.
 Sides for the third round will be decided by coin flip.